 If we manage 2 R or better with a better then 50% win ratio then the system can still be profitable even if the volatility falls and the win ratio drops.
 Of course, in reality these are often determinants of the market conditions.
 One final aspect this table doesn’t show is the possibility and reality of potential outlier losses.
 Again, it is a hypothetical but it does give you some insight into what you need to do to achieve a given level of return.

-So, in summary to the original question regarding the prediction of direction.
-Basically, one doesn’t have to be able to predict the market direction all that often or all that well to produce worthwhile to significant returns.
+In summary regarding the original question, the reality is that one doesn’t have to be able to predict the market direction all that often or all that well to produce worthwhile to significant returns.
+At the same time, risk must be taken in proper context to the edge.